IOS-OSD-DPG/pycurrents_ADCP_processing/README.md

 * Rotation into enu coordinates if this is not already the coordinate system of the dataset
 * Flagging leading and trailing ensembles from before and after deployment and setting them to nan's
 * Flagging negative pressure values

+L2 processing contains:
+* Flagging data in bins where calculated pressure is negative
+* Flagging data by backscatter increases in upward-facing ADCPs
+* Flagging data below the depth of the sea floor in downward-facing ADCPs
+* Calculation of pressure data from CTD pressure data from the same deployment (if the ADCP was missing a pressure sensor)

 *add_var2nc.py* adds a geographic_area variable to a netCDF file from either the L0 or L1 process and exports a new netCDF file containing this addition.